tensorpudding/cosc3380-group4-themepark/README.md

 From the root directory of the repository, in the terminal enter:

+* `dotnet add package Microsoft.Data.SqlClient`
 * `dotnet build`
 * `dotnet run --project cosc3380-group4-themepark`

-This will fetch the NuGet library dependencies, build the app, and start a Kestrel server hosting the app locally at `localhost:7035`.
+This will fetch the NuGet library dependency for the app, build the app, and start a Kestrel server hosting the app locally at `localhost:7035`.

 ## Visual Studio

 * Open the `cosc3380-group4-themepark.sln` file from the root directory in Visual Studio
 * Build and run the application using the menu

 The server should start automatically and a new browser tab will open to `localhost:7035`.
+You may need to add NuGet packages manually.

 ## Using the app

 After opening the browser to the `localhost:7035` page, you will be greeted with a landing page with login options on the top-right corner.
 By logging into accounts with the customer role, users will be able to scroll to "Tickets" and enter the ticket reservation page, allowing them to view their ticket reservations, cancel their reservations, and place new ones for future dates.

-Logins with employee roles will be able to access the "Internal" site and will be permitted access to pages with functionality specific to their role, such as maintenance request and completion forms, sales reports, and employee rosters and forms to add new employee.s
+Logins with employee roles will be able to access the "Internal" site and will be permitted access to pages with functionality specific to their role, such as maintenance request and completion forms, sales reports, and employee rosters and forms to add new employee.

+The included document `Database Paper.docx` describes the high-level functionality of the system.
+The file `Logins.txt` includes information on predefined logins for different user roles and their passwords.